Emrys365/alfred_workflows/README.md

 It can remember at most MAX_LENGTH history records that you searched before and you can access them again conveniently.

-> MAX_LENGTH is a variable that limits the maximum number of records to remember, and you could modify it as you like in the right panel.
+> MAX_LENGTH is a variable that limits the maximum number of records to remember, and you could modify it as you like in `Workflow Configuration (Environment Variables)`.

 ##### Download: